 |Students discuss abortion within a human rights framework at a Justice for All outreach.|

 [Today's guest post by Rebecca Stapleford is part of our paid blogging program.
 Rebecca attends the University of Georgia and majors in Greek, Latin, and Classical Culture.
 She is vice president of UGA Students for Life.
-A proud physically disabled autistic woman, her passion is pro-life and disability rights activism.]
+Her passion is pro-life and disability rights activism.]

 It was my first day of Justice for All outreach this past spring at the University of Georgia, and I noticed two counter-protesters holding up signs that said, respectively “If the fetus that you save is gay, would you still fight for its rights?” and “I was not aborted, but turned out to be gay, trans, and pro-choice.”
 My first reaction was frustration.
 As a queer pro-lifer, I have faced more discrimination from the LGBT community than from the pro-life community, even though the vast majority of pro-lifers in Georgia are religious conservatives.
 UGA’s Women’s Studies Student Org passes out stickers that equate abortion rights with LGBT equality; UGA’s taxpayer-funded LGBT Resource Center endorses politicians based not only on their stances on LGBT rights, but also specifically on their support for abortion rights without any restrictions; and the majority of pro-choice individuals that I meet in the course of my pro-life outreach make the assumption that I am straight, opposed to LGBT rights, and that I view LGBT people as inferior, despite the fact that all of these things are false.